 - 1. Approval for candidacy. - 2.
 Written petition for graduation. - 3.
-Completion of coursework with a grade point average of 3.0 or higher. - 4.
+Completion of course work with a grade point average of 3.0 or higher. - 4.
 Completion of written comprehensive examination (four weeks before graduation). - 5.
 Graduate Record Examination (Advanced in Education) taken before graduation.

-SDA administrator's certificate Requirements for the Seventh-day Adventist Administrator's Certificate for endorsement as a principal or supervisor may be incorporated into the Master of Arts degree in administration and leadership.
+SDA administrator's certificate Academic requirements for the Seventh-day Adventist Administrator's Certificate for endorsement as a principal, supervisor, or superintendent may be incorporated into the Master of Arts degree in administration and leadership.